SMART: The Green Light for the North Bay

 SMART will offer two ways to get off Highway 101 and save on greenhouse gases.
-First, we have ordered 12 clean-diesel, energy-efficient trains that will run at a projected 70 miles an hour from Cloverdale to Larkspur.
-Second, SMART includes a bike path that will run the entire length of the train system, allowing bicyclists to commute throughout the North Bay for the first time ever.
+First, we have ordered 14 clean-diesel, energy-efficient trains that will run at a top speed of 79 miles per hour from Cloverdale to Larkspur, with a first phase from Santa Rosa to San Rafael.
+Second, SMART includes a bike and pedestrian path system that will accompany train service, allowing bicyclists to commute throughout the North Bay for the first time ever.

-It won’t happen overnight, but in the midst of the worst recession in 50 years, we’re still moving forward to create a cleaner, greener North Bay.
-By 2015 – 2016, we are planning to complete Phase I between North Santa Rosa and San Rafael.
+It won’t happen overnight, but in the midst of the worst recession in 50 years, North Bay residents and businesses are moving forward to create a cleaner, greener North Bay.
+In 2016, we are planning to complete Phase I between Santa Rosa and San Rafael.

 In 2008, you gave the green light to SMART when you approved Measure Q with almost 70% of the vote.
 In 2016, SMART will bring light to the end of the tunnel with a green alternative to Highway 101.
 We know you can’t wait, and neither can we.